The No-Face Zombie Chase Case is the eighth episode of The Scooby-Doo Show, and it originally aired on October 30th, 1976.

-I like this episode, I really do, but I don’t think it’s essential viewing.
+I like this episode, I really do, but I find it a bit flawed.
 While I do love the way the No-Face Zombie’s lack of face looks, and how the Zombie moves, the Pink cloak is quite silly.
 This pink cloak makes the No-Face Zombie seem very un-menacing.

 I found too that they didn’t utilize the toy factory atmosphere.
 We do see some unique dolls out and about, but most of the episode finds the gang using a forklift, or in the main office and cafeteria.
 I fell as if there was a lot of wasted potential here.
 The episode is also quite thin on plot and most of it is just one giant chase scene as the Zombie and Gorilla steal the coin back and forth from the Gang.

 What I did also like was the dialogue between the Gang and the lead Lieutenant, as well as the Night Watchman.
 Their conversations were hilarious as the Gang tried to explain the No-Face Zombie to these two adults.
 I sort of wish that this Lieutenant made more appearances in the Scooby-Doo show, as he actually works with the gang (and mocks them about their theories of Zombies and Gorillas), vs showing up at the end to drag the villain to jail.